Do medical bills affect your credit?

 - How those bills will affect your credit

-When Do Hospital Bills Go On Your Credit Report?
+When Do Medical Bills Show Up On Your Credit Report?

-The good news is that even after getting sent to collections, it takes quite a while before an unpaid hospital bill can go on your credit report (though not forever).
+The good news is that even after your medical bills sent to collections, it takes quite a while before an unpaid hospital bill can go on your credit report (although not forever).

 Even better, those big three credit reporting agencies must wait at least 180 days before they can put an unpaid medical debt on your credit report.
 This rule is the result of a settlement between these three credit reporting agencies and the state of New York.
 So even if a medical debt gets reported to a credit bureau, if you pay it off within 6 months, nothing will show up on your credit report.

-Let’s breakdown the typical steps that will happen before a bill gets sent to collections.
+Let’s breakdown the typical steps that will happen before a medical bill gets sent to collections.

-Bill Due Date – most hospital bills are due net 30 (that is, the due date of the bill is 30 days after receipt).
-Even hospital bills that claim “due upon receipt” won’t send you to collections immediately after sending you a bill – after all, they want to collect as much as possible and sending someone to a collections agency costs the hospital extra money.
+Most hospital bills are due net 30 (that is, the due date of the bill is 30 days after receipt).
+Even hospital bills that claim “due upon receipt” won’t send you to collections immediately after sending you a bill.
+After all, they want to collect as much as possible and sending someone to a collections agency costs the hospital extra money.

-In sum – at a minimum, it takes 6 months from a bills due date before anything can show up on your credit report.
-Furthermore – in most instances it will take 9 months to a year before an unpaid bill shows up on your report.
-This should give you ample time to audit your bill for errors, ensure proper insurance coverage, and negotiate with the hospital.
+So how long do you have until a hospital bill would affect your credit?
+In sum, at a minimum, it takes 6 months from a medical bills due date before anything can show up on your credit report.
+Furthermore, in most instances it will take 9 months to a year before an unpaid bill shows up on your credit report.
+This should give you ample time to audit your medical bill for errors, ensure proper insurance coverage, and negotiate your medical bills with the hospital.

 However, 6-12 months is still a broad time frame.
 One way to be safe is assume that you have 6 months from the date on your first written validation notice to get everything settled.